frs2000/MyLocation/README.md

 This ...

-Will be get data from the mapquest.com
+Will get data from the mapquest.com
 Documentation for API https://developer.mapquest.com/documentation/